leeyuejia/GA_seif2020/unit_1/w07d1/instructor_notes/HIGHER_ORDER_FUNCTIONS.md

 console.log(someWearingMasks);
 ```

-## Accepting a predicate function but return a array.
+## Accepting a predicate function but return an array.

 > ### Array method filter.
 ```javascript